 The Nike Women’s Revolution 5 Running Shoe is a great choice for active people, especially nurses!
 But the main reason this shoe made the list is that they have a zip pocket on the back to help your carry keys or money.

 Nurses can wear these durable and comfortable shoes at work and for an outdoor run on their days off.
-And they come in 18 pretty colors to chose from.
+And they come in 18 pretty colors to choose from.

 Also, the cushion provides additional support for the knees and ankles.
 That is why these shoes are also great for nurses who often walk 15,000-20,000 steps or more in a single shift.
 There are over 25 other great colors to choose from.

-The waffle outsoles on the Nike Women’s Reax Run 5 Running Shoes are great for durability and multi-surface traction.
-This feature is especially helpful for nurses who are more frequently exposed to walking over wet floors and need a more slip-resistant shoe.
+The waffle outsoles on the Nike Women’s Reax Run 5 Running Shoesare great for durability and multi-surface traction.
+This feature is beneficial for nurses who are more frequently exposed to walking over wet floors and need a more slip-resistant shoe.

 These shoes made the top 10 list because of their durability, supportive fit, and floor traction.

 The Nike Women’s Air Max Sequent Shoe is an absolute favorite NIKE shoe for nurses.
-Not only are they stylish, but they have a partial bootie, which gives them a more secure feel and fit.
-Which is essential for nurses who are on their feet for long 12-hour shifts.
+Not only are they stylish, but they have a partial bootie, which gives them a more secure feel and fit. which is essential for nurses on their feet for long 12-hour shifts.

 They are also lightweight and offer great cushioning – a helpful solution for achy joints and sore feet!